Defensive Driving: Safe Driving Saves Lives, Protects Property

 Auto physical damage claims continue to be the most frequently reported loss by members.
 Training drivers to be safe does more than protect a member’s fleet from physical damage; it also helps prevent injuries to employees and citizens.

-Defensive Driving Courses Available Through MCIT
+Defensive Driving Training Available Through MCIT

 The defensive driving training offered to members through MCIT is designed for those employees who drive as part of their job duties on behalf of the member organization.
-MCIT offers two formats for defensive driving classes: online and onsite.
+MCIT offers two formats for defensive driving training: online and onsite.
 The options are provided at no charge as part of MCIT membership.

 Note: Members looking to provide general safe driving instruction and information to its employees regardless if they drive on behalf of the member for business are referred to the Minnesota Safety Council’s options.